 When the LGPS benefit structure was reformed in 2015, transitional protections were applied to certain older members close to normal retirement age.
 Following legal proceedings argued in the McCloud and Sargeant cases, the Court of Appeal found that the transitional provisions introduced in the judges and firefighters' pension schemes in 2015 gave rise to unlawful age discrimination.

 The UK Government requested leave to appeal this finding but this was refused by the Supreme Court on 27 June 2019.
 The UK Government has formally accepted the Court's decision and, recognising the implications for all public sector pension schemes, is engaging with relevant representatives to agree how the discrimination will be remedied.

-The fund's actuary has adjusted GAD's estimate to better reflect the council's local assumptions, particularly withdrawal rates and salary increases.
-The estimated impact of the McCloud judgement is included in the 2019/20 financial statements as a past service cost.
-These numbers are high level estimates based on a combination of Scheme and Fund level calculations and therefore depend on various key assumptions which may or not be borne out in practice.
+In 2019 the Lothian Pension Fund's actuary has adjusted GAD's estimate to better reflect the council's local assumptions, particularly withdrawal rates and salary increases.
+The estimated impact of the McCloud judgement was included in the 2018/19 financial statements as a past service cost estimated at £15.5 million.
+These numbers were a high level estimate based on a combination of scheme and fund level calculations and therefore depend on various key assumptions which may or not be borne out in practice.